vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 - **VM Class in vSphere with Tanzu:** A VM class is a template that defines CPU, memory, and reservations for VMs.
 VM classes are used for VM deployment in a Supervisor Namespace.
 VM classes can be used by stand-alone VMs that run in a Supervisor Namespace and by VMs hosting a Tanzu Kubernetes Cluster.

 	vSphere with Tanzu offers several default VM classes.
 You can use them as is or you can create new VM classes.
-The default VM classes that are available in vSphere with Tanzu are shown in the following screenshot.
+The default VM classes that are available in vSphere with Tanzu are shown in the following image.

 	![VM Classes in vSphere with Tanzu](img/tko-on-vsphere-with-tanzu-nsxt/image2.png)